Board & Staff

 Casey Watts Morgan

-Prior to serving as CEO, Casey was the GHBA’s Governmental Affairs Director for four years.
-In this role, Casey was responsible for organizing and executing the GHBA government affairs program within the scope of the association’s policy priorities and for educating members as well as the public on policy matters that affect the industry.
+Prior to her CEO leadership, Casey was the GHBA’s Governmental Affairs Director for four years.
+In this role, she was responsible for organizing and executing the GHBA government affairs program and helped educate members as well as the public on policy matters that affect the industry.

 Before joining the GHBA, Casey moved from Washington, D.C. where she was a lobbyist for a transportation infrastructure firm.
-While living in Washington, Casey also served as Policy Assistant to former U.S. Department of Transportation Secretary Mary Peters; worked in the White House, Office of Legislative Affairs, for President George W. Bush; and worked on Capitol Hill for U.S. Senator Kay Bailey Hutchison.
+She also served as Policy Assistant to former U.S. Department of Transportation Secretary Mary Peters; worked in the White House, Office of Legislative Affairs, for President George W. Bush, and worked on Capitol Hill for U.S. Senator Kay Bailey Hutchison.

 Chad Stine is the URD Manager in Power Delivery Solutions Department at CenterPoint Energy.
 In his current role, Chad oversees the project coordination of multiple Dry Utility partner organizations and ensures the timely delivery of dry utility infrastructure in new residential communities.